doasync/fry-fx/README.md

 ```

 Initial cancel event doesn't work for normal events.
 Use your own cancel event
-to each normal request:
+for each normal request (optional):

 ```ts
 fetchCountryFx(1, { normal: true, cancel: cancelRequest });
 ```

 The handler is compartible with `createEffect`.
-This is a classic way to create
+There is a classic way to create
 normal effect:

 ```ts